 Application Rates

-Land application of manure, litter, process wastewater, and other organic by-products must be at times and at rates which can be utilized by the crop.
+Land application of manure, litter, and process wastewater must be at times and at rates which can be utilized by the crop.

-The Permittee must base their application rates on the most current manure, litter, process wastewater, and other organic by-product nutrient analysis required by special condition S4.I and crop needs.
+The Permittee must base their application rates on the most current manure, litter, and process wastewater nutrient analysis required by special condition S4.I and crop needs.

 Equipment used for land application of manure and other material that can have a variable application rate (e.g. pumps, injectors, sprinklers, splash plate applicators) must be calibrated so that the Permittee has an accurate measure of how much manure is applied per unit of time or area (e.g. x gallons per hour, y gallons per acre).